 Individually, both salt and vinegar are known as powerful natural weed killers.

 For small patches of weeds, you can add salt directly to the plants and soil.
 For larger areas, consider mixing salt and water in a spray bottle and spraying onto the weeds.
+Note that this will kill grass as well.

 You can also use vinegar in much the same way, but please note that only vinegar which is at least 5%+ acetic acid will work.